MichelleStanek/SudokuSolver/README.md

 This program uses the backtracking algorithm to solve Sudoku boards.

 Initially used @techwithtim's tutorial on Backtracking Algorithm!
-Increased efficency and memory usage by removing the testing of already invalid options from the program.
+Increased efficiency and memory usage by removing the testing of already invalid options from the program.

 # Instructions
 Download the solve.py file and enter your Sudoku board in the variable 'board'.
 0's are equivalent to empty spaces.